 Raised in a family of small business owners, Ted Budd learned early (and often) that hard work, family, and faith are the foundation to success.
 Ted grew up on a cattle and commercial chicken farm in Davie County where he still lives today with his wife and three kids.

 In his first term, Ted has earned recognition for his resolute stand against Washington’s wasteful spending.
 The Council for Citizens against Government Waste named Ted a “Taxpayer Super Hero” for his “relentless and unwavering support of the fiscal interests of American taxpayers.”
 As a business owner, he knows that fiscal responsibility leads to economic growth.

 Ted’s record is clear: he is dedicated to fighting for North Carolina families.
 That’s why Ted voted to cut middle-class taxes and why he votes to deregulate small businesses who are strangled by big government.

-Today, Ted lives on the same family farm of his childhood with his wife Amy Kate and three children, Joshua, Kathryn and Macy.
-He has served in his family’s facility-services business, The Budd Group, helped expand Green Resource (now part of John Deere Landscapes), and now owns ProShots, a thriving shooting-sports retail store, training center, and indoor range.
+Every day, Ted puts his private sector experience to work for taxpayers.
+He has served in his family’s facility-services business, The Budd Group, and helped expand Green Resource (now part of John Deere Landscapes).
+He currently owns ProShots, a thriving shooting-sports retail store, training center, and indoor range.
 Ted’s work at The Budd Group and Green Resource helped them to earn the Triad Business Journal’s “Fast 50” as one of the region’s 50 fastest growing privately held companies.